 Reach for this one on days of big meetings and long shifts.
 Our co-founder Ada wore this on her wedding day.

 Take your own personal needs into consideration when purchasing your next deodorant.
 Start with a deodorant that calls you most, and adapt as your needs evolve.
-Feel free to rotate, mix them up, and use them in conjunction with each other (detox at night, a baking-soda deodorant during the day is a popular combination).
+Feel free to rotate, mix them up, and use them in conjunction with each other (detox at night with a regular strength deodorant during the day, for example).
 It can require a shift in mindset, but learning about your own individual needs and preferences and how they vary will allow you to best serve your needs.
 You know you best, honour that.

 Still stuck on where to start?
 Shoot us an e-mail at email@example.com, we're happy to help.